ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

     sketch = Sketch()

-You can construct a sketch using different approaches.
+You can then construct a sketch using different approaches.

 Functional-style API
 ====================

 A functional-style API is sometimes called a *fluent functional-style api* or *fluent API* in the developer community.
-To avoid confusion with the Ansys Fluent product, the PyGeometry API documentation refrains from using the latter term.
+However, to avoid confusion with the Ansys Fluent product, the PyGeometry documentation refrains from using the latter terms.

 One of the key features of a functional-style API is that it keeps an active context based on the previously created edges to use as a reference starting point for additional objects.

-This code creates a sketch with its origin as a starting point.
+The following code creates a sketch with its origin as a starting point.
 Subsequent calls create segments, which take as a starting point the last point of the previous edge.

 .. code:: python